sanbec/elemendas-addons/README.md

 * Built by [Santiago Becerra](https://elemendas.com/)

 ## Changelog

+### 2.1.0
+* The functionality that was in the "Search Results Title" widget becomes an extension of the "Archive Title" widget.

 ### 2.0.0
 * New "Search Results Highlight" widget to highlight the search string within the search results